October 29, 2024

 How to Fix:

-Regular pruning of dead or dying leaves can help maintain the health and aesthetics of your Peace Lily.
-Use clean, sharp scissors to cut the leaves at their base near the soil.
+Regularly pruning dead or dying leaves makes your plant look better and keep it healthy.
+Just cut the leaves at their base near the soil.

 Final Thoughts